 Suspected arson destroyed bar on Coursey Boulevard early Sunday morning

-BATON ROUGE - Suspcted arson destroyed a local bar on Coursey Boulevard early Sunday morning.
+BATON ROUGE - Suspected arson destroyed a local bar on Coursey Boulevard early Sunday morning.

 The Baton Rouge Fire Department said the blaze happened around 6:46 a.m.
 Sunday at The Vineyard bar and live music venue on Coursey Boulevard.